Canyoneering In Utah

 Observation Point Canyon | Zion National Park

 This lesser-known slot canyon for advanced canyoneers can be accessed from the Weeping Rock trailhead.
 It features several long rappels, the longest being 300 feet.
 This canyon requires a permit.
+A rockfall will close the entire trail, so check with the park’s official site before planning your day.

 Sandthrax | near Hite (an hour east of Canyonlands)

 In a class of its own.
 This route is for the advanced-advanced canyoneers with uber-technical canyoneering skills to navigate it.
 If you aren’t familiar with difficult off-width and stem large silos, or high stemming in general, this is not the slot canyon for you.
+Bottom line: If you’re not sure you can nail it, don’t do it.